hsoyka/markdowntest/index.md

-## Slide 1
+## Wombat running

 ![Hello WOMBAT](http://i.giphy.com/dVA9c3Ey7rCr6.gif)

-* Wombat hello
+* Hello from our wombat overlord

 Make sure **all** (bold text surrounded by `** **`)

 *italics* (using one `* *` on either side of content)

 Note:
-Hello from our wombat overlord.
+Wombat says hello
 ---

 ## Slide 2